 Public Seminar is an extension of The New School’s legendary ‘General Seminar,’ founded by the original exile scholars.
 Through it, we are constituting a public seminar for the 21st century.”

 It is my hope that Public Seminar will continue and extend the work of Deliberately Considered.
 I developed Deliberately Considered with an understanding that more and more political, cultural and private life was developing in and through new media, and with a sense that this presented both great opportunities and great dangers.
 It opened public expression and discussion.
 More people could express themselves and a broader range of perspectives are expressed.
-Global conversations now occur.
-It is possible for the politics of . . .
+Global . . .